aqumu/watermark-service/README.md

 # Watermark Removal Service

-Microservice that detects and removes watermarks from images using two models in sequence:
+Microservice that detects and removes watermarks from images using a multi-stage pipeline:

-1. **Segmentation** (EfficientNet-B0 U-Net) — predicts a binary watermark mask
+1. **Upscale** (Real-ESRGAN, optional) — upscales low-resolution inputs before processing
-2. **Removal** (MaskedUNet) — removes the watermark using the predicted mask
+2. **Segmentation** (EfficientNet-B0 U-Net) — predicts a binary watermark mask
-3. **Upscale** (placeholder) — reserved for a future upscaling model
+3. **Removal** (MaskedUNet) — inpaints the watermark region using the predicted mask

-Results are blended back to the original image resolution with feathered edges.
+4. **Blend** — feather-blends the result back onto the original at its original resolution

 ## Setup